Common hazel

 Corylus avellana

 Even though it's still winter outside, many trees are already in bloom.
-One of them is the hazelnut tree, which delights us with its fruits - hazelnuts - in early autumn.
+One of them is the common hazel, which delights us in early autumn with its fruits—hazelnuts.

 Common hazel is one of the most common shrub species in Slovenia.

-It is most abundant in lowlands, forest edges, clearings, glades, pastures, deciduous and mixed forests.
+It is most abundant in lowlands areas, forest edges, clearings, glades, pastures, deciduous and mixed forests.

 It thrives up to an altitude of 1000m, rarely growing higher.
-It is a light-loving species and cannot tolerate heavy shade.
+It is a light-loving species and cannot tolerate strong shade.

-In the forest, it prevents soil erosion and drying out, and improves soil composition with its fallen leaves.
-It plays an important role at the forest edge, where it protects the forest from windthrows.
+In the forest, it prevents soil erosion and desiccation, and improves soil composition with its fallen leaves.
+It plays an important role at the forest edge, where it protects the forest from wind damage.

-Hazel is a pioneer species and overgrows abandoned farmland.
+Hazel is a pioneer species and overgrows abandoned agricultural land.

-• A deciduous shrub with a dense and branched canopy, it grows up to 8 m tall.
+• A deciduous shrub with a dense and branched crown, it grows up to 8 m tall.

 • It has a shallow root system.

-• The bark is smooth and grey with many white lenticels - permeable places on the bark where air enters the interior of the plant.
+• The bark is smooth and grey with many white lenticels - permeable spots on the bark that allow air to enter the plant.

 • The leaves are roundish with a double serrated edge.
-The upper side is darker than the underside, where the convex veins are clearly visible.
-There are hairs along the veins.
+The upper side is darker than the underside, where prominent veins are clearly visible.
+Along the veins, there are small hairs.

 • The male flowers are catkins (elongated inflorescences) which develop in summer and overwinter.
 They open in early spring.

-• The female flowers are hidden in flower buds from which small red stigmas emerge.
+• The female flowers are hidden in flower buds from which small red stigmas protrude.

-• It flowers from February to April, in favourable conditions as early as January.
+• It blooms from February to April, in favourable conditions as early as January.
 The pollen is dispersed by the wind.

-• The pollinated female flowers give rise to hazelnuts, which grow in clusters of 1 to 5 together.
-The hazelnuts are nuts up to 2 cm long, in some cases up to 2,5 cm if growing conditions are favourable.
-When ripe, they fall off immediately.
+• From pollinated female flowers, hazelnuts develop, growing in clusters of 1 to 5.
+The hazelnuts are nuts up to 2 cm long, sometimes reaching up to 2.5 cm if growing conditions are favorable.
+Once they ripen, they fall immediately.

 • Hazelnuts can be used to make many dishes and are eaten by many animals.